vossi1/nu6509/readme.md

 	gte G65SC02P-2 up to 86 datecode

 	R6512AP runs with a wire from socket 40 to IC pin 3 (needs the two-phase clock!)
+	GTEµ G65SC02P-2 runs with a wire from socket 40 to IC pin 3 (needs the two-phase clock!)

 Doesn't run 100% or fails total: